liam-clink/Sonogram/README.md

 # Sonogram Visible Speech 5.0
 [![Alt text](images/Splash.png)](https://youtu.be/jDCRvBTwXuE)

 Sonogram visible speech has been programmed at the German Research Center for Artifical Intelligence  (Deutsches Forschungszentrum fuer Kuenstliche Intelligenz DFKI, www.dfki.de), and is a 3D tool to analyze speech and sound signals with FFT and various other algorithms.
 The origin of the project was to build my own speech recognizer.
-The new version **requires Java at least in version 16**.
+The new version **requires Java at least in version 16**. **If you have any questions or problems running or compiling the Sonogram, don't hesitate to contact us.**

+Contact: [Christoph Lauer](https://christoph-lauer.github.io), christophlauer@me.com

 ## Download
 **Note:** You have to be Java at least in version 16 installed on your Computer in order to use Sonogram.
 See [AdoptOpenJdk](https://adoptopenjdk.net) or [Oracle JDK](https://www.oracle.com/java/technologies/javase-jdk16-downloads.html). __Apple Silicon (ARM)__ users should use the native [Azul Zulu](https://www.azul.com/downloads/) JDK or JRE.